 For the larger flowers I made, I sized the file down to about 6″ tall, to give me a 12″ flower.
 The two smaller ones are sized to 4″ tall, to make an 8″ flower.

-Assembling the Giant Paper Flowers
+Assembling the Large Paper Flowers

 Once you have all of your pieces cut out, you’ll see that each petal has a slit that starts at the bottom of the petal.